hellpanderrr/lua-in-browser/README.md

 ## Quick way (using my pre-built wasmoon_min.js)

 **TL;DR**: Clone the repo, put your lua code in `init` function inside `html/main.html` and you are good to go.
-All `test*` files and folder are for demonstration purproses only and can be removed.
+All `test*` files and folders are for demonstration purproses only and can be removed.

-Minimal version of wasmoon is built from the following code:
+Minimal version of `wasmoon.js` is built from the following code:

 ```js
 const {LuaFactory} = require('wasmoon')
 const factory = new LuaFactory()
 export {factory}
 ```
-It loads factory into global variable `lb`.
+It loads factory into a global variable `lb`.

-With it, you then need to create Lua engine
+Having `wasmoon.js` loaded as a script in HTML, you then need to create Lua engine

 ```js
 const factory = await lb.factory